neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

     # run the three commands output by the above command
     # add the new data profile to .env.dist's listing of LOCAL_OFFLINE_DATA and HOSTED_DATA_PROFILES
     # commit and push

+## Adding a new DATA profile to a deployed stack

+Run the following worker commands in the deployed stack:

+    export DATABASE_ROOT_USER="changeme"
+    export DATABASE_ROOT_PASSWORD="changeme"
+    export DATA=newprofile
+    bin/create-new-data-profile.sh $DATA
+    bin/ensure-db.sh
+    bin/migrate.sh
+    bin/reset-db.sh
+    bin/upload-current-user-data.sh

+Note: If the DATA profile should be associated with a subdomain different from the actual data profile, you need to add the new virtual host and associated data profile to the virtual host data profile mapping environment variable `VIRTUAL_HOST_DATA_MAP`.
+For instance, add `customsubdomain.adoveo.com|foodataprofile`

 ## Migrations